 Fourth, we assume that assets held by firms in both sectors are equally risky.
 This is a simplifying assumption to facilitate the calculation.
 It is difficult to determine the precise level of risk that assets in the two sectors pose.
-Thus, this seems like a reasonable assumption, but worthy of additional study and critique.
+Thus, this seems like a reasonable assumption, but also one worthy of additional study and critique.

 3.3.4 Key Result.

 First, an alternative framing of a tax on leverage in the shadow sector starts by noting the current practice of subsidizing leverage through the favorable tax treatment of debt.
 From this view, the first step is to eliminate this tax advantage before setting up a new tax.
 Our proposal effectively has that result.
-We would still generate a positive tax rate for shadow banks under our methodology, even if we assume the removal of formal banks’ and shadow banks’ tax preference for issuing debt.
+We would still generate a positive tax rate for shadow banks under our methodology, even if we assume the removal of banks’ and shadow banks’ tax preference for issuing debt.
 Put another way, our proposal has the effect of removing the tax preference for issuing debt in the course of also equalizing funding costs between banks and shadow banks.
-Specifically, eliminating the tax deductibility of debt accounts for 0.4 percentage point, or one-third, of the original 1.2 percent shadow banking tax.
+Specifically, eliminating the tax deductibility of debt accounts for 0.4 percentage point, or one-third, of the original 1.2 percent shadow bank tax.
 The remaining two-thirds of the tax serves to internalize the externality imposed by excessive borrowing.

 Second, the tax rate could vary with the debt share of liabilities.
 Less debt would imply a lower tax rate.
 As equity increases from our assumed value of zero, the tax rate required to equalize the cost of funding across sectors falls.
-Given our choice of returns, a shadow firm with roughly 18 percent equity has the same cost of funds39 with a tax rate of 0 percent as one of our covered banks or a shadow bank with no equity and a 1.2 percent tax on debt.
+Given our choice of returns, a shadow firm with roughly 18 percent equity has the same cost of funds49 with a tax rate of 0 percent as one of our covered banks or a shadow bank with no equity and a 1.2 percent tax on debt.
 Another alternative is a tax schedule that is an increasing function of a shadow bank’s leverage to induce firms to fund themselves with enough equity.
 The tax on debt would be very low, perhaps zero, for debt below 76.5 percent of liabilities.
 Above 76.5 percent, the tax on debt would be significantly above zero and perhaps even increasing in leverage.
 This would induce firms to satisfy the 23.5 percent equity requirement by their own choice.
 We chose not to pursue either of these approaches in the name of simplicity.

 25 Calem and Rob (1999) find that higher capital requirements can lead banks to take on more risk.